rossrobino/domco/apps/docs/src/server/content/_preview.md

 One of the main goals of domco is to be able to create full-stack applications using vanilla JavaScript.
 With domco, it's easy to achieve the same developer experience as other frameworks that are based around a UI library, without having to pull in additional dependencies.
 By default, domco only bundles only the code you write, making it efficient and straightforward.

-If you need a UI framework, you can still use any Vite plugin as you would in a traditional Vite application.
+If you need a UI framework, you can still use any [Vite plugin](https://vitejs.dev/plugins/) as you would in a traditional Vite application.
+These plugins will also work on the server side.

 domco is compatible with any server-side JavaScript framework that provides a web request handler taking a `Request` argument and returning a `Response`.
 Check out the [examples](/examples) to see how to use popular server frameworks with domco.

 ### Minimal Dependencies

 domco is lightweight, relying solely on Vite as its dependency.
 This results in quick installation times, fast build and development processes, and a reduced risk of supply chain attacks.

+### Open Source

+domco is open source under the [MIT License](https://github.com/rossrobino/domco/blob/main/LICENSE.md).
+Contributions are welcome, see the [contributing guide](https://github.com/rossrobino/domco/blob/main/CONTRIBUTING.md) for instructions.